GSA-TTS/identity-dev-docs/_pages/saml/authentication.md

           <h4>RelayState</h4>
         </div>
         <div class="grid-col-7">
           <p>If you need to pass any information about the request back to your application after the authentication process is complete (e.g. the path to direct the user to), you can include a RelayState query parameter with up to 80 bytes of information.
-This will be included in the response back to your application as per section 3.4.3 of the <a class="usa-link" href="https://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf">SAML 2.0 bindings spec</a>.</p>
+This will be included in the response back to your application as per section 3.4.3 of the <a class="usa-link usa-link--external" href="https://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf">SAML v2.0 bindings spec</a>.</p>
           <p><code class="language-plaintext highlighter-rouge">https://idp.int.identitysandbox.gov/api/saml/auth2023?SAMLRequest=${SAML_REQUEST}&amp;RelayState=${RELAY_STATE}</code></p>
         </div>
       </div>